-Each design package, contract or budget unit, or scope element is to be reviewed against the following criteria as applicable.1 The review shall reflect as much of these criteria and concepts as is practical and consistent with the project sponsor's project design or construction plan.
+Each design package, contract or budget unit, or scope element is to be reviewed against these criteria as applicable1.
+The review shall reflect as much of these criteria and concepts as is practical and consistent with the Sponsor's project design or construction plan.